abeloha/AICriminalRecognition/README.md

 1. run main.py.
 2. password: Admin.

-3. Note: There are advanced feature which you can unclock, if not unlocked already, type this in the password: _UNLOCK_
+Note: 1.
+There are advanced feature which you can unlock, if not unlocked already, type this in the password: _UNLOCK_
+    2. The "/test image" directory contains image of a person the system has been trained with.
+Use the image to run a search.

 Need help? contact me at abonuoha@gmail.com